brainly/crm_base/README.md

 template.
 Corosync does not handle well assymetric memberships.

-    In order to do it one will have to resolve inventory hostname to IP addresses.
-This can be done using one of the lookup plugins available on the Internet.
+    In order to do it one will have to resolve inventory hostname to IP addresses directly in the template.
+This can be done using one of the lookup plugins freely available on the Internet.

 Plese see Example Playbook section for details.